-In this section, we discuss the runtime view of a transaction.
+In this section, we discuss the runtime behavior of Scrypto code (in WASM format).

-All data and resources in call arguments moves from the caller to the callee.
-Call data is inspected by Radix Engine and invalid data would result in a runtime failure.
+When an invocation occurs, all data and resources in call arguments moves downstream from the caller to the callee.
+Call data is inspected by Radix Engine.
+Invalid data would result in a runtime failure.